-The data give us the answer of 85%, although with $R^2=0.51$ , this is a tendency but far from a law (Figure 21).
+The data give us the answer of 85%, although with $R^2=0.51$, this is a tendency but far from a law:

 With our new appreciation that growth isn't exponential, and therefore "percentage" might be the wrong way to characterize growth, we could ask what curve would best model the idea of Growth Decay?
-Specifically, let's plot revenue for an initially-fast-growing company that is subject to the principle of Growth Decay (Figure 22).
+Specifically, let's plot revenue for an initially-fast-growing company that is subject to the principle of Growth Decay:

-The first sixteen years of the curve is quadratic.
-While mathematically not identical, the best-fit quadratic curve $^$ has a staggering $R^2 = 0.999$ .
+The first leg of the curve is quadratic.
+While mathematically not identical, the best-fit quadratic curve for this data has a staggering $R^2=0.999$.